 If you’re new to slicing with Cricut projects, check out my post about how to use the slice tool in Design Space to knock text and shapes out of other objects.
 Pretty handy.

 Step 2: Glue kraft pieces together and add holographic vinyl

 I ultimately decided to stack three pieces of kraftboard on top to glue them together.
 That seemed sturdy enough!
 I then topped it off with the holographic adhesive vinyl layer to make it pretty.
-The holographic vinyl is the same stuff I used on Ramona’s customized monster craft caddy.
+The holographic vinyl is the same stuff I used on R’s customized monster craft caddy.

 Mason jar piggy bank lid DIY

 If you are working with a jar that has a threaded collar, you can do this approach too!
 You can simple put this piece on top of the jar and then secure it in place using the threaded collar.
 So it’s pretty versatile.

 Gluing isn’t the most ideal solution because you can’t remove it.
 But!
 It’s nice because it keeps R from taking the lid off and dumping the coins out.
 Also, she’s 3.
 It’s going to take a WHILE for the jar to fill up and I have to worry about getting them out!

 I do think I’ll just end up pulling the lid off when we need to get the money out.
 And then reusing the jar for something else.
 It’s sturdy enough to stay in place with strong glue, but not so sturdy that I can’t remove it in the future.